-Irwanto (2004) stated motivation as the energizer of behavior and as determinants theory of of behavior.
-In addition, McClelland motivation state that motivation itself consists of three sections, (1) need for achievement, (2) need for power, and (3) need for affiliation.
+Irwanto (2004) stated motivation as the energizer of behavior and as determinants of behavior.
+In addition, theory of McClelland state motivation motivation itself consists of three sections, (1) need for achievement, (2) need for power, and (3) need for affiliation.
 In the other hand, theory of caring Swanson that caring consist of stated components: (1) maintaining belief, (2) knowing, (3) being with, (4) doing for, and (5) enabling.